 12. Boston Trust Walden Balanced Fund

 The Boston Trust Walden Balanced Fund is one of the largest portfolios for a diverse, sustainable investment.
-The bulk of the fund consists of a governmental portfolio, which is part of what gives it it’s strength.
+The bulk of the fund consists of a governmental portfolio of fixed income, which is part of its strength.

 See Related: Reasons Why Gender Equality is Important